MAKING HOME POSSIBLE IN IOWA

 DTDA is helping to revitalize communities that are often overlooked by larger developers.
 Since its 2020 launch, the academy has supported developers with 20 active development projects, yielding 197 new single-family units and three development projects, which will result in 485 new multifamily units.

-The program currently has academies in Omaha and Tulsa, Oklahoma, with plans to expand to Milwaukee, Wisconsin, in 2023.
+The program currently has academies in Omaha; Tulsa, Oklahoma; Milwaukee, Wisconsin; and Baltimore, Maryland, with plans to expand to additional markets.

 To learn more about our commitment to supporting affordable housing in underserved markets, visit our Develop the Developer webpage.